Car Loans vs Salary Sacrificing: What's the Difference?

 What is salary sacrificing?

-Salary sacrificing, according to the ATO, is an arrangement you make with your employer to forgo part of your salary in return for some benefit of a similar value.
-For example, some people agree to salary sacrifices for gym memberships, school fees or childcare costs, while some companies might even offer to pay a portion of their employee’s rent out of their pre-tax income.
+According to the ATO, salary sacrificing is an arrangement you make with your employer to forgo part of your salary in return for some benefit of a similar value.
+For example, some people agree to sacrifice their salaries for gym memberships, school fees, or childcare costs.
+Some companies might even offer to pay a portion of their employees' rent out of their pre-tax income.

-Salary sacrificing is very common in Australia.
-Research from Melbourne Institute in 2017 found that 15.9% of employees reported having a salary sacrifice arrangement with their employer!
+Salary sacrifice is quite common in Australia.
+Research from the Melbourne Institute in 2017 found that 15.9% of employees reported having a salary sacrifice arrangement with their employer!

 One of the most common reasons for salary sacrificing is to buy a car.
 That process is called novated leasing.